 For applicants from Sub-Saharan African countries with an excellent academic record, the DRD – Institute of Development Research and Development offers DAAD merit scholarships per year.
 The scholarship will be taken at University of the Western Cape, South Africa and Ruhr-University of Bochum, Germany

-- the MA in Development Studies (next deadline 15 July 2017, online application will be available from mid April 2017 only!)
+- the MA in Development Studies (next deadline 31st July 2017, online application is available in the “How to apply” section of the Programme!)

-- the Master in Public Administration (next deadline 15 July 2017, online application will be available from mid April 2017 only!)
+- the Master in Public Administration (next deadline 31st July 2017, online application is available in the “How to apply” section of the Programme!)

-- the different PhD options at the centre (PhD UWC) (next deadline 15 July 2017, online application will be available from mid April 2017 only!)
+- the different PhD options at the centre (PhD UWC) (next deadline 31st July 2017, online application is available in the “How to apply” section of the Programme!)

 Offered annually?
 Yes